Aprium : planting, pruning, harvest

 Aprium Cot'n Candy

-This is a vigorous, self-fertile variety.
-It produces large fruits, weighing 75 to 85g, with orange skin and white flesh of excellent flavour.
+This is a self-fertile variety that is very vigorous.
+It produces large fruits, weighing between 75 and 85g, with orange skin and white flesh of excellent taste quality.

 • Flowering time May